tastydev/fcm-push-cli/README.md

 2. `yarn install` to install all dependencies
 3. copy the content of `.env.template` and create a `.env` file near the package.json
 4. Add your device `FCM_TOKEN` into the `.env` file
-5. Place your generated `service-account-file.json` into the `config` directory
+5. Place your generated `service-account-file.json` into the `config` directory, create the directory on package.json (root) level if not there
 6. Run `yarn send`, on success your device recieves a push notification sent by firebase

 If you want to know what properties inside a notification payload is supported by firebase.
 See [Firebase FCM message reference](https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages).